tum-pbs/pbdl-book/physicalloss-discuss.md

 On the positive side, we can leverage DL frameworks with backpropagation to compute the derivatives of the model.
 At the same time, this puts us at the mercy of the learned representation regarding the reliability of these derivatives.
-Also, each derivative requires backpropagation through the full network, which can be very expensive.
-Especially so for higher-order derivatives.
+Also, each derivative requires backpropagation through the full network.
+This can be very expensive, especially for higher-order derivatives.

 And while the setup is relatively simple, it is generally difficult to control.
 The NN